abhishek692/Aerove_Training_Abhishek/README.md

 # Aerove_Training_Abhishek
-this is the readme file for my Aerove_trainign repo.
+this is the readme file for my Aerove_training repo.